lwfitzgerald/trezor-on-tails/README.md

 # trezor-on-tails
-Installation guide for using your Trezor with Electrum on Tails
+Installation guide for using your Trezor with Electrum on Tails.

+Tested on Tails 2.7

 ## :warning: Privacy warning :warning:
 [myTREZOR](https://mytrezor.com) and [Electrum](https://electrum.org) are thin clients.
 This means that when you connect your Trezor they fetch the balances of your addresses by transmitting them to a remote server.
 As you cannot trust the logging behaviour of these remote servers: